COVID-19 vaccine information

 - The full series of a COVID-19 vaccine authorized by Health Canada, or any combination of such vaccines,

 - One or two doses of a COVID-19 vaccine not authorized by Health Canada, followed by one dose of a COVID-19 mRNA vaccine authorized by Health Canada, or

 - Three doses of a COVID-19 vaccine not authorized by Health Canada; and

-- They received their final dose of the COVID-19 vaccine at least 14 days ago.
+- They received their second dose of the COVID-19 vaccine at least 14 days ago.

 Four COVID-19 vaccines are currently authorized for use by Health Canada: AstraZeneca, Johnson & Johnson, Moderna, and Pfizer-BioNTech.